Full browser automation: navigate, click, screenshot, and scrape.

 Other tools in the same category worth evaluating.

-Exploring Top MCPs for Web Research?
-See all Web Research MCPs →
+Exploring Top MCPs for Web Scraping?
+See all Web Scraping MCPs →